MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample4.md

 ![Interactive dragging of objects](/images/tutorials/dataobjects/surfaces/DO10_12.png "Interactive dragging of objects")

 As a next step, we like to enlarge the planes, to make them exceed the object.
 For that, add the module `CalculateVectorFromVectors` to your network.
 Open its panel and connect the field *Size* of `WEMInfo` to *Vector 1*.
-We like to enlarge the size by one, so we add up the vector (1,1,1), by editing the field *Vector 2*.
+We like to enlarge the size by one, so we add the vector (1,1,1), by editing the field *Vector 2*.
 Now, connect the *Result* to the field *V* of the module `DecomposeVector3`.

 ![Interactive dragging of objects](/images/tutorials/dataobjects/surfaces/DO10_13.png "Interactive dragging of objects")